RainbowMarks/rainbowmarks.github.io/_posts/2024-02-28-blue-note-cup-24.md

 ### **Booking Is Essential!**

 Remember, to ensure we cover your game and concentrate on your team, **advance booking is necessary**.
 Spots fill up fast, especially for an event as anticipated as the Blue Note Cup 2024.
+Any bookings after 3/1/2024 are $300/game.

 ### **Capture the Moment, Relive the Glory**